 Medicare Advantage is not for everyone, and switching to it can carry risk.

-Medicare Advantage plans also require prior authorization more often than Original Medicare does, according to a 2018 analysis by the Kaiser Family Foundation.
+These plans also require prior authorization more often than Original Medicare does, according to a 2018 analysis by the Kaiser Family Foundation.
 As we explain in “8 Services Medicare Advantage Won’t Cover Without Preapproval“:

 “Prior authorization requires enrollees to get approval from the plan before accessing a particular health care service.
 If the plan does not approve the service beforehand, the plan might not pay for the service — leaving the patient on the hook for the cost.”

 If such seniors later decide to switch back to Original Medicare, they won’t necessarily be able to get the same Medigap policy back — or get a new Medigap policy at all.
-We explain this further in “4 Dangers for First-Time Medicare Enrollees.”
+We explain this further in “4 Pitfalls for First-Time Medicare Enrollees.”